PROFIT MARGIN: [PASS]

 This methodology seeks companies with a minimum trailing 12 month after tax profit margin of 7%.
 The companies that pass this criterion have strong positions within their respective industries and offer greater shareholder returns.
 A true test of the quality of a company is that they can sustain this margin.
-EXC's profit margin of 3.90% fails this test.
+EXC's profit margin of 7.66% passes this test.

 RELATIVE STRENGTH: [FAIL]

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
 EXC, with a relative strength of 72, fails this test.